jimlucas/Preseem_API/exports/README.freeside.ssh.md

 ## Freeside installation and configuration

-First, read the requirement found in the main `README.md` file before continuing.
+Before continuing, read the requirements found in the top level [README.md](../README.md) file, then read the requirements found in the main Freeside exports [README.md](./README.freeside.md) file.

 You will need to know the path to the exports folder for where you installed the repo.
 So, if you installed the repo to `/home/freeside/preseem_api/`  You will need to use `./preseem_api/export/freeside.php` as the executable script in your command in the fields below.